 The comforting smell of freshly made bread hangs heavy in the air of this Keong Siak outlet.

-The breads – the range includes ciabattas, baguettes, fougasses, pain de campagne, cinnamon buns, and pain au nox – are freshly baked in small daily batches, so there are limited quantities available each day (which means fastest fingers first!).
+The breads – the range includes ciabattas, baguettes, pain de campagne and cinnamon buns – are freshly baked in small daily batches, so there are limited quantities available each day (which means fastest fingers first!).

 Have it to go or toasted on the spot to pair with your cuppa.